-You see, I’m a big believer that your life is basically a sum of all the choices you make.
+You see, I’m a big believer that your child’s life is basically a sum of all the choices your child makes.

-Ari and I would enter the discount toy store.
+First, Ari and I would enter the discount toy store.
 (Note: For the record, this was always a discount place like Marshalls or Burlington).
-Ari would start perusing the shelves – often finding something immediately that he wanted.
+Ari would start perusing the shelves.
+He’d often find something immediately that he wanted.

 “I want this as my One Thing,” Ari had been known to announce within 60 seconds of toy store arrival – often pointing to a box of Legos.

 Next up, my son would continue to search the shelves.
-A few minutes later he’d announce, “I want THIS as my One Thing!” – usually pointing to a Spiderman related object – or one of Spiderman’s many nemeses.
+A few minutes later he’d announce, “I want THIS as my One Thing!”
+He’d usually point to a Spiderman related object.
+Or one of Spiderman’s many nemeses.